-He’s currently in the midst of renovating an old farmhouse with his wife of nine years, Ashley, and he will also be appearing at the 2018 Toronto Fall Home Show in September.
+He’s currently in the midst of renovating an old farmhouse with his wife of nine years, Ashley, and he will also be appearing at the 2019 GTA Home & Reno Show in February.
 Fan favourite Jordan Spear is always ready to share his DIY expertise so you can complete projects around your home.
 Other than his unparalleled knowledge when it comes to renovations and his willingness to lend a helping hand, how well do you know Jordan?
 He took some time out of his busy schedule to answer some of our questions so we can all get to know him better.

 Toronto Home Shows